RuKira/SPT-Gunsmith-Tweaks/README.md

 ## Special Thanks

+@archangel - for helping me get this project updated to SPT ~4.0.0

 @dirtbikercj - For helping me get started, showing me how to make this mod, and explaining how to rework my mod.

 @acidphantasm - Helping me debug why my mod was failing, and helping rework my mod to fit a better flow provided by Cj.